loopnlearn/loopbuildscripts/README.md

 The **Build Select Script** will help you to:

-1. Download and Build *Loop*
+1. Build *Loop*
-2. Download and Build Related Apps
+2. Build Related Apps
-3. Run Maintenance Utilities
+3. Maintenance Utilities
-4. Run Customization Utilities
+4. Customization Select

-The `Download and Build Loop` option offers the released version of *Loop*.
+The `Build Loop` option offers the latest released version of *Loop*, the `main` branch.

-The `Download and Build Related Apps` option includes *LoopFollow*, *LoopCaregiver* and *xDrip4iOS*.
+The `Build Related Apps` option includes *LoopFollow*, *LoopCaregiver* and *xDrip4iOS*.

-The `Run Maintenance Utilities` option includes Delete Old Downloads as well as other Xcode clean-up options.
+The `Maintenance Utilities` option includes `Delete Old Downloads` as well as other Xcode clean-up options.

-The `Run Customization Utilities` option runs the Customization Select script - this is used to customize the *Loop* app.
+The `Customization Select` option runs the Customization Select script, which is used to customize the *Loop* app.

 In addition to selecting options from the top-menu of **BuildSelectScript**, each of the [individual scripts can be run directly](#individual-scripts).